Main/Home jumpers (AFL)

 The 2021 main jumper; Sam Berry; The Crows after defeating Hawthorn at Marvel Stadium.

-Rory Laird models the 2022 guernsey; Chayce Jones and Harry Schoenberg; The Crows after defeating West Coast in 2023.
+Rory Laird models the 2022 guernsey; Chayce Jones and Harry Schoenberg; The Crows after defeating GWS in 2024.